scripting/feedlandInstall/worknotes.md

+#### 1/11/26; 9:49:21 AM by DW

+New index added to the setup instructions and posted as a recommendation for previous FeedLand installs.

+* `create index itemCreated on items (whenCreated);`

 #### 10/26/25; 12:21:45 PM by DW

 New version of database software, reading news should be faster on systems with large <i>items</i> tables.